acse-srm3018/acse-srm3018/README.md

 ## 🤠 I'm a Data Scientist

 - A graduate with Masters degree from Imperial College London!
-- I'm currently working as a Machine learning research intern in TotalEnergies, applying machine learning on oil and gas reservoir simulation, it is a [Deep learning proxy model of reservoir simulation](https://github.com/acse-srm3018/DeeplearningProxy)
+- I recenetly finished as a Machine learning research intern in TotalEnergies, applying machine learning on oil and gas reservoir simulation, it is a [Deep learning proxy model of reservoir simulation](https://github.com/acse-srm3018/DeeplearningProxy)
 - I write about machine learning, research and self-improvement on my [twitter][twitter]
 - I store my research notes on [Github][github] and Notion